-There is this saying that you are only as young as your spine is flexible.
-If that is the case, the question arises what should/can we minimally do every day to keep our spine as strong, flexible and healthy as possible.
+There is a saying that you are only as young as your spine is flexible.
+If that is the case, the question arises, what should and can we minimally do every day to keep our spine as strong, flexible and healthy as possible?

 - Flexion, rounds the spine forward

 - Rotation, twists the spine